EuclidProtocol/docs/docs/API/Integrations/Aggregators/2-Create Swap Payload.md

 id: create-swap-payload
 ---

-# Step 2 — Create the Swap Payload
+# Step 2 — Create Swap Payload

-Build the swap payload using the selected route.
-This is the signed transaction payload your system will broadcast on behalf of the user.
+Build the swap payload using the route selected in Step 1.

 ## Endpoint